NVIDIA/ncore/docs/README.md

 ## Building and Viewing

-DSAI's documentation is sphinx-based.
+NCORE's documentation is sphinx-based.
 A HTML version of the documentation can be build using

 ```
-bazel build //docs:dsai
+bazel build //docs:ncore
 ```

-, which will be outputted into the output folder `bazel-bin/docs/dsai_html`.
+, which will be outputted into the output folder `bazel-bin/docs/ncore_html`.

 The HTML version can also be directly build and opened in a web-browser by running the

 ```
-bazel run //docs:view_dsai
+bazel run //docs:view_ncore
 ```

 target.